Do people really resemble their dogs?

 The science of happier dogs: 5 tips to help your canine friends live their best life

-Bigzumi/Shutterstock Mia Cobb, The University of MelbourneWhen you hear about “science focused on how dogs can live their best lives with us” it sounds like an imaginary job made up by a child.
+Mia Cobb, The University of MelbourneWhen you hear about “science focused on how dogs can live their best lives with us” it sounds like an imaginary job made up by a child.
 However, the field of animal welfare science is real and influential.
 As our most popular animal companion and coworker, dogs are very deserving of scientific attention.
 In recent years we’ve learned more about how dogs are similar to people, but also how they are distinctly themselves.
 We often think about how dogs help us – as companions, working as detectors, and keeping us safe and healthy.
 Dog-centric science helps us think about the world from a four-paw perspective and apply this new knowledge so dogs can enjoy a good life.
 Here are five tips to keep the tails in your life wagging happily.
 1. Let dogs sniff Sniffing makes dogs happier.
 We tend to forget they live in a smell-based world because we’re so visual.
 Often taking the dog for a walk is our daily physical activity but we should remember it could be our dogs’ only time out of the home environment.
 Letting them have a really good sniff of that tree or post is full of satisfying information for them.
-It’s their nose’s equivalent of us standing at the top of a mountain and enjoying a rich, colour-soaked, sunset view.
-Dogs live in a world of smells, so it’s important...
+It’s their nose’s equivalent of us standing at the top of a mountain and enjoying a rich, colour-soaked, sunset view.2.
+Give dogs agency Agency is a hot topic in animal welfare science right...

 Read More........